 All non-immigrant international students, i.e., on student visas, must have medical insurance coverage throughout their entire student program at TCU.
 An insurance plan specifically designed for non-immigrant students is made available by the University during Orientation.
 Enrollment in the TCU insurance program is mandatory.
-The plan is required except for students with dependents or students studying with a J visa.
+Students with dependents or students studying with a J visa may request an exemption from the TCU insurance program.
 The office of International Student Services provides a copy of the minimum coverage requirements to new students with the issuance of the I-20 or the DS-2019 form.
-(Agency-sponsored students must have an identification card, indicating that all medical expenses are covered and billable to an insurance company at an U.S. address or that the agency will promptly pay all medical expenses to the medical institution involved.)
+(Agency-sponsored students must have an identification card, indicating that all medical expenses are covered and bilable to an insurance company at an U.S. address or that the agency will promptly pay all medical expenses to the medical institution involved.)